 We’ve talked recently about the problems of latency in OTT, which is an increasing issue as services start to pivot towards offering more live sports and events.
 Standard linear broadcast latency varies between 3.5 to 12 seconds, with satellite capable of being marginally quicker than cable.
 OTT latency however, is currently hovering around the 25-40 second mark.

-There’s an interesting distinction here.
+There is interesting work underway here involving Apple's new LL-HLS (the LL stands, unsurprisingly for 'low latency'), but there is also a distinction to be made.
 While buffering hurts any OTT solution provider in terms of QoE at any stage of the process, it is the rebuffering while a stream is being viewed that really kills the figures.
-A 2017 IBM survey in the US suggested that 63% of consumers experience buffering issues, with only 18% reporting problems with delayed starts (though delayed starts will become more of an issue as more live events and sports appear on OTT and are out of sync with social media etc.).
+A 2017 IBM survey in the US suggested that 63% of consumers experience buffering issues, with only 18% reporting problems with delayed starts (though delayed starts have become more of an issue as more live events and sports appear on OTT and are out of sync with social media etc.).

 - There is a direct relationship between rebuffering and abandonment